 Deputy Wang & Deputy Watt both brought out their Batons.
 In the DA’s Video at the 10:57 Mark you will see Deputy DeMartini Tampering with Evidence by picking up a Taser and Extended Baton and putting them in CSO’s Sheriff Pick Up Truck.

 On October 3, 2018 in the middle of the day on El Camino Real, Millbrae, California.
-Chinedu V. Okobi died after 5 San Mateo County Sheriff Deputies, Tased him, hit him with extended baton, and sprayed him with OC spray, at least 4 deputies were on top of him when he stopped breathing, was he turned on his side as policy requires, who if anyone provided CPR.
+Chinedu V. Okobi died after 6 San Mateo County Sheriff Employees Tased him 7 times, hit him with extended baton, and sprayed him with OC spray, at least 4 deputies were on top of him when he stopped breathing, was he turned on his side as policy requires, No is the answer, who if anyone provided CPR?
+None of the six Sheriff Employees did.

 The City of Millbrae has hired the San Mateo County Sheriff’s Office to provide peace officers or public safety services for the residents.
 Captain Paul Kunkel took over the Millbrae position just 3 weeks before this in custody death of a pedestrian happened.